ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The joining node MAY ask for this information from the KDC through the same Token Transfer Request.
 In this case, the message MUST have Content-Format set to application/ace+cbor defined in {{Section 8.16 of I-D.ietf-ace-oauth-authz}}, and the message payload MUST be formatted as a CBOR map, which MUST include the access token.
 The CBOR map MAY additionally include the following parameter, which, if included, MUST have format and value as specified below.

-* 'sign_info' defined in {{sign-info}}, specifying the CBOR simple value 'null' (0xf6) to request information about the signature algorithm, signature algorithm parameters, signature key parameters and about the exact encoding of public keys used in the groups that the client has been authorized to join.
+* 'sign_info' defined in {{sign-info}}, specifying the CBOR simple value 'null' (0xf6) to request information about the signature algorithm, signature algorithm parameters, signature key parameters and about the exact encoding of public keys used in the groups that the Client has been authorized to join.

 Alternatively, such information may be pre-configured on the joining node, or may be retrieved by alternative means.
 For example, the joining node may have performed an early group discovery process and obtained the link to the associated group-membership resource at the KDC, together with attributes descriptive of the group configuration (see, e.g., {{I-D.tiloca-core-oscore-discovery}}).